cavaliercoder/cavaliercoder.github.io/_posts/2015-10-20-dmidecode-for-apple-osx.md

 This port of dmidecode aims to minimize deviation from the upstream codebase to ensure that ongoing maintenance is as simple as possible.
-The challenge has been achieving this without butching the code with a bunch of `if apple... else...` blocks but cleanly navigating around code that assumes SMBIOS data is accessible from a file path.
+The challenge has been achieving this without butchering the code with a bunch of `if apple... else...` blocks but cleanly navigating around code that assumes SMBIOS data is accessible from a file path.